-Overview of the Department of Immunohematology and Blood Transfusion
+Overview of the Overview of the Department of Immunohematology and Blood Transfusion

 The Department of Immunohematology and Blood Transfusion (Blood Centre) was started in the year 1999 and supports the Himalayan hospital, a 1200 bedded tertiary care referral centre as well as the nearby hospitals in and around the Dehradun district of Uttarakhand.
 The main goal of the department is to promote the rational use of blood components and achieve safer blood transfusion practices by adopting state-of-the-art technologies.
-The annual blood collected at our blood centre is nearly 11,000 units with almost 80% voluntary donations.
-Our blood centre is also having a great voluntary donor base from several NGOs and nearby industries (with an average of 70 to 80 camps conducted annually).
-The greater participation of female voluntary blood donors (almost 7-10%) is a good reflector of the efficacious promotional activities of the department regarding the importance of voluntary blood donation.
+The annual blood collected at our facility almost ranges from 11,000 to 12,000 units with more than 80% voluntary donations.
+Our blood centre has a good voluntary donor base from several NGOs and nearby industries (with an average of 70 to 80 camps conducted annually).
+The greater participation of female voluntary blood donors (nearly 7 to 8%) is a good reflector of the efficacious promotional activities of the department regarding the importance of voluntary blood donation.
 Our blood transfusion services are integrated with the healthcare system of the hospital and provide nearly 20,000 to 25,000 units of blood components annually.

-The blood centre data management is performed by using a dedicated software.
-Our facility also participates in the National hemovigilance program of India with prompt reporting of both transfusion reactions as well as donor related adverse events.
+The blood centre data is managed using dedicated software.
+Our facility also participates in the National hemovigilance program of India with prompt reporting of both transfusion reactions and donor-related adverse events.
 As a part of quality assurance in blood banking, our facility actively participates in the blood bank external quality assessment scheme (EQAS).
-Additionally, we also conduct regular educational programs for MBBS, and graduates from other disciplines such as laboratory technology.
-The core curriculum while training them involves both laboratory and clinical aspects of transfusion medicine.
+Additionally, we also conduct regular educational programs for MBBS, MD students and graduates from other disciplines such as medical laboratory technology.
+The core curriculum while training them involves both laboratory-based and clinical aspects of transfusion medicine.

 Dr. MANISH RATURI